• Skip to primary navigation

 When your apple butter tastes the way you want it, and is the texture and consistency that you desire, it’s time to get your water bath canner ready.

-Most apples are acidic enough to be canned without added acid; however, if you’re worried that your apples were not acidic enough, add some lemon juice to your apple butter and mix well.
-(Note: The Ball Complete Book of Home Preserving, written by safe-canning experts, has a traditional apple butter canning recipe that does not add any extra acid and just uses apples, sugar, and spices.
-Apples are considered acidic.)
+Note: The Ball Complete Book of Home Preserving, written by safe-canning experts, has a traditional apple butter canning recipe that does not add any extra acid and just uses apples, sugar, and spices.
+Apples are considered acidic.

 Ladle hot apple butter into hot jars leaving 1/4 inch headspace.
 Then wipe the rims of the jars clean using a clean rag dipped in hot water.
 (I usually use hot canning water.)
 Center the lid on your jars and screw the bands down just until they are fingertip-tight.

 Place jars in your hot canner using a jar lifter.
 Make sure the jars are covered by at least 2 inches of water.
 Bring to a boil and process jars for 10 minutes if your elevation is 1,000 feet or less.
-(See below for processing times for different elevations.)
-Remove the lid and wait 5 more minutes.
-Then carefully remove your jars and cool for at least 12 hours.
+See below for processing times for different elevations.

 After 12 hours, remove the bands and ensure that the lids have sealed properly.
 Then label and store your apple butter.